ream/website/docs/entry-file.md

 # Entry file

-You entry file must export a function which returns an object containing at least a `router` property.
+Your entry file must export a function which returns an object containing at least a `router` property.

 ```js
 import Vue from 'vue'